darebgd/DareDoc/docs/source/index.rst

 .. note::

-   For product-specific software documentation, visit the related product link
+   For a product-specific software documentation, visit the related product link

 .. toctree::
    :maxdepth: 1